How Much Salt in Pizza Dough?

 If you want to reduce the amount of sodium, various products contain a lower percentage of sodium than fine sea salt.

 - No Salt Original

-You can read our article on what to do with excess pizza dough here.
-For example, you make an artisan flatbread, deviate the attention from the crust to the spectacular toppings.
+For example, you make an artisan flatbread, deviating the crust’s attention to the spectacular toppings.
 Dress it up, and you can still be the best pizza maker.

 Making great crusts traditionally requires a 700-1000F wood-fired oven.
 Nerdchef Steel Stone replicates that performance in a home oven with its super-high heat transfer ability - transferring heat energy 20 times faster than ceramic.
 It creates beautiful and crispier crusts, gorgeous blistering throughout, and it cooks faster.

 The Chef's flour is a general-purpose, high gluten flour that works well for many recipes.
 "Tipo 00" refers to how refined the flour is.
 Chef's Flour is best for those who want to bake in their traditional home oven up to 500 degrees Fahrenheit!

 In this article, we are going to dive deep into the mysterious ways of water.
 In conjunction with flour, yeast, and salt, it can make the most spectacular pizza dough.